 ½ white onion, finely diced

-6 sprigs of cilantro (stem and leaves), finely chopped + extra to garnish
+6 sprigs cilantro (stem and leaves), finely chopped, plus extra, to garnish

 6 soft taco flour tortillas

 sliced avocado, lime wedges, and sour cream, to garnish

 2. Heat a large nonstick skillet over medium heat.
 Crack the eggs into a large bowl, beat, and season with the salt and pepper.
 Add the oil or butter and swirl around in the pan.
 Add the eggs and cook until just scrambled but still a little wet.

 3. Transfer the eggs to a large bowl.
 Add the white onion, black beans, cilantro, and ⅓ cup of the queso fresco.
 Stir to combine and taste for seasoning.